App-vNext/Polly/docs/strategies/hedging.md

 You can use the following special values for `Delay` or in `HedgingDelayGenerator`:

-- `0 seconds` - the hedging strategy immediately creates a total of `MaxHedgedAttempts` and finishes when the fastest one is done.
+- `0 seconds` - the hedging strategy immediately creates a total of `MaxHedgedAttempts` and completes when the fastest acceptable result is available.
-- `-1 millisecond` - this value indicates that the strategy does not create a new hedged task before the previous one finishes.
+- `-1 millisecond` - this value indicates that the strategy does not create a new hedged task before the previous one completes.
 This enables scenarios where having multiple concurrent hedged tasks can cause side effects.
-Certainly!
-Here's your improved Markdown document with "request" replaced by "execution":

----

 ## Concurrency modes